triggerspreventiontracking

 Updated February 20, 2026

-7 min read
+12 min read

-Migraine attacks don't strike randomly—they're often driven by specific factors that, once identified, can be managed or avoided.
+Migraine attacks don't strike randomly.
+They're often driven by specific factors that, once identified, can be managed or avoided.
 Understanding your personal triggers is one of the most powerful tools in taking control of your migraine journey.
-Migraine is a neurological condition characterized by intense, throbbing head pain—often on one side—lasting 4–72 hours, frequently accompanied by nausea and sensitivity to light and sound; a migraine trigger is any stimulus or condition that lowers the attack threshold in a susceptible brain.
+Migraine is a neurological condition characterized by intense, throbbing head pain, often on one side, lasting 4–72 hours, frequently accompanied by nausea and sensitivity to light and sound.
+A migraine trigger is any stimulus or condition that lowers the attack threshold in a susceptible brain.

 A migraine trigger is any stimulus or condition that can precipitate an attack in a susceptible person.
-Triggers don't cause migraines directly—they lower the threshold for an attack in a brain that is already primed for one.
+Triggers don't cause migraines directly.
+They lower the threshold for an attack in a brain that is already primed for one.
 According to the American Migraine Foundation, over 75% of people with migraines can identify at least one trigger, but triggers are highly individual and often cumulative.
-Note that triggers can look different depending on headache type—if you're unsure whether you have migraines or tension headaches, see Migraine vs Tension Headache: How to Tell the Difference.
+Note that triggers can look different depending on headache type.
+If you're unsure whether you have migraines or tension headaches, see Migraine vs Tension Headache: How to Tell the Difference.

-The Top 10 Most Common Migraine Triggers
+What Are the Top 10 Most Common Migraine Triggers?

 Here are the ten triggers most consistently reported in clinical research, ranked by prevalence.